-The muggier period of the year lasts for 3.4 months, from June 3 to September 16, during which time the comfort level is muggy, oppressive, or miserable at least 15% of the time.
-The muggiest day of the year is July 22, with muggy conditions 57% of the time.
+The muggier period of the year lasts for 3.4 months, from June 2 to September 16, during which time the comfort level is muggy, oppressive, or miserable at least 14% of the time.
+The month with the most muggy days in Omaha is July, with 16.9 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Omaha experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Omaha experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 7.6 months, from October 10 to May 28, with average wind speeds of more than 5.8 miles per hour.
-The windiest day of the year is April 11, with an average hourly wind speed of 7.1 miles per hour.
+The windier part of the year lasts for 7.5 months, from October 10 to May 28, with average wind speeds of more than 10.7 miles per hour.
+The windiest month of the year in Omaha is April, with an average hourly wind speed of 12.8 miles per hour.

-The calmer time of year lasts for 4.4 months, from May 28 to October 10.
-The calmest day of the year is August 5, with an average hourly wind speed of 4.6 miles per hour.
+The calmer time of year lasts for 4.5 months, from May 28 to October 10.
+The calmest month of the year in Omaha is August, with an average hourly wind speed of 8.8 miles per hour.

 The predominant average hourly wind direction in Omaha varies throughout the year.